momentum-mod/docs/content/docs/guide/mapping/map_porting.md

 # Background

-This guide gives a general overview of all the steps required to officially port a map into Momentum Mod.
+This guide gives an overview of all the steps required to officially port a map into Momentum Mod.
 There are multiple tools available that accomplish the same things, so it is up to the map porter to decide what works best for them.
 The general process for porting maps is the following:

 1. Zone the map in-game or in Hammer
 2. Make the required entity modifications using in-game entity tools and/or Hammer